JesherA/Food-recognition-2021-AML/README.md

 ### Models:
 The models folder contains the following files:
-* Model x, with an validation accuracy of XX
-* Model x, with an validation accuracy of XX
+* Model Efficient-net-B4, with an validation accuracy of 67%
 * Model x, with an validation accuracy of XX
 * Model x, with an validation accuracy of XX

 Also, these models where trained on Kaggle with the GPU enabled!